Empress Xiaochengren

 Empress Xiaochengren (3 February 1654 – 6 June 1674), of the Manchu Plain Yellow Banner Hešeri clan, was a posthumous name bestowed to the wife and first empress consort of Xuanye, the Kangxi Emperor.
 She was empress consort of Qing from 1665 until her death in 1674.
-Although her marriage was a purely political one, the Kangxi Emperor was very fond of her and left the position of empress vacant for about three years after her death.
+Although her marriage to the Emperor was initially arranged for purely political reasons, the Kangxi Emperor became truly fond of her.
+The Empress' death affected the Emperor deeply, leading him to take the unusual step of leaving the position of empress vacant for about three years after her death.

 Life

 Family background

 Empress Xiaochengren's personal name was not recorded in history.
+Before her death she was recorded as the Lady Hešeri.